-So what to do with all these lovely apples?
+What to do with all these apples!

 Last year, we failed at making cider or juice for that matter….I think as the apples are Bramley apples this was doomed from the start!
 This year, we decided to try Apple sauce.

 After climbing a rather large ladder we managed to collect about half of all the apples on the tree into a wheel barrow.
 We couldn’t reach the apples on the top branches so we have left those.
 We washed the apples and selected the best to use in our apple sauce.

 We chopped and sliced the apples and put them in saucepans.

 We added lemon juice, water and caster sugar to each saucepan.
 I have no quantities for you as we just went with the amounts we thought were right!
 We brought this to a gentle simmer which we left, stirring occasionally as the apples softenes.
 The sauce was coming along nicely.
 We added more sugar for taste and also some sweet cinnamon.

 After we had left it to cool, we put it into sterilised jars ready for the fridge!

 And what to do with all the leftover apples?